AIP ENR 5.5

 At non-controlled aerodromes a listening watch on the appropriate frequency is maintained during aero-tow launching by the tug pilot, and during wire launching by the winch or tow-vehicle driver.
 The tug pilot or winch/car driver may be able to advise glider traffic information to inbound or taxiing aircraft.

 Where wire launching is used launching will cease, and the wire will be retracted or moved off the strip when another aircraft joins the circuit or taxis, or a radio call is received indicating this.
 A white strobe light is displayed by a winch, or a yellow rotating beacon by a tow-car or associated vehicle, whenever the cable is deployed.

-Gliders are not permitted to perform aerobatics, including spin training below 2000 ft AGL, within 2 nm of a registered or certified aerodrome.
+Gliders are not permitted to perform aerobatics, including spin training below 2000 ft AGL, within 2 nm of a certified aerodrome.
 Gliders must not perform continuous 360° turns nor use thermal lift on the live side of a common circuit area (including the circuit area being used by known traffic on a crossing runway) unless they monitor the CTAF and give way to maintain adequate separation from other traffic in the circuit area.